from Beacon Press

 About the author

 Susanne Althoff is a veteran journalist and an associate professor at Emerson College in Boston, where she teaches publishing entrepreneurship and women’s media.
-She’s also served as advisor to women-led start-ups.
+She’s also served as an advisor to women-led start-ups and MassChallenge Early Stage Accelerator judge.
 Before joining Emerson in 2015, Althoff worked for 22 years as a magazine editor, including six years as the editor in chief of the Boston Globe Magazine.
 Her writing has appeared in WIRED, the Boston Globe, and other publications.
-Read her latest op-ed in Fortune here.
+Read her op-ed in Fortune here.